vitmalina/bela/README.md

 ## Installation

 Chromium extension is locatted in `ext/chrome` browser.
-Install it and you are good to go.
+I have not yet publish it to the Chrome store, as it is not ready, but you can install it manually if you go to Chrome's extension manager, click "Developer mode" and then "Load unpacked" and point to the specified directory.

 ## Getting started